 The pace has been slower in the first 2 months of 2023.
 The chart illustrates this summary over 3 years with fewer clients combined with a smaller food distribution:

 Feb’s total clients were 77 above Jan 60.
-Food distributed was lower was also lower at 836 pounds vs. 1,137 for Jan.
+Food distributed was also lower at 836 pounds vs. 1,137 for Jan.
 Feb’s total represented the lowest pounds distributed since Sept.
 2021

 A Prayer for Entering Lent